benchmark-action/github-action-benchmark/README.md

 - Default: `false`

 If it is set to `true`, this action will leave a commit comment when an alert happens [like this][alert-comment-example].
 `github-token` is necessary as well.
-Please note that a personal access token is not necessary to send a commit comment. `secrets.GITHUB_TOKEN` is sufficient.
 For the threshold for this, please see `alert-threshold` also.

 #### `fail-on-alert` (Optional)